ftvkyo/ftvkyo.github.io/content/post/visibility-polygon.md

 - [Visibility polygon](https://en.wikipedia.org/wiki/Visibility_polygon) on Wikipedia
 - [2D Visibility](https://www.redblobgames.com/articles/visibility/) on Red Blob Games

+I find the problem of calculating the visibility polygon interesting, and in this post I will tell you how I implemented an algorithm that finds them.
+I think the algorithm itself and the optimisations involved are conceptually cool, so I am excited to illustrate and describe them.

 {{< figure src=`visibility.svg` caption=`**Fig. 2.** This is what a visibility polygon looks like.
 The occluding objects are purple, the polygon is yellow, and the query point is red.` >}}

-I found the problem of finding the visibility polygon interesting, so I decided to implement an algorithm that can calculate them.
 The algorithm I implemented is based on a description I found in [^bungiu-2014] under the section "3.2 Algorithm of Asano".
 That paper actually suggests a different algorithm for this problem, but I found the algorithm of Asano more fun.
 That paper also references a source for the algorithm [^asano-1985] , but I found the short description more interesting to work with.
 Also, [^asano-1985] is quite hard to access.